opencog/learn/learn-lang-diary/README.md

 Data and Figures
 ----------------
 The following directories contain figures, illustrations, data, graphs supporting the various texts.
-See the dirary for a review and explanation of what the datasets are illustraing.
+See the diary for a review and explanation of what the datasets are illustrating.

 * [en-dj](en-dj),
   [en-sims](en-sims),